Exact Dynamical Correlations of Hard-Core Anyons in One-Dimensional Lattices: Dynamical Correlations

 A remarkable feature of the spectral function $A(q,\omega)$ is that the three dispersion lines cross each other at a ``\emph{hot point}'' $(q_m,\omega_m)$, as shown in Fig.\ref{fig:GF-Spectrum}(d), near which the spectral weight is largest in the whole $(q,\omega)$ plane.
-From the analytical expressions of the three lines we obtain
+From the explicit expressions of the three lines we obtain

-This hot point in spectral function may provide us an experimental signature to probe anyonic statistics through nonequilibrium dynamics.
-Since our calculation is exact within the numerical accuracy at all energy scales, we can check the sum rules satisfied by the spectral functions $A^{\pm}(q,\omega)$ \cite{sm}.
+This hot point and its linear dependence on $\nu$ and $\theta$ may provide us an exact quantitative experimental signature to probe anyonic statistics through nonequilibrium dynamics.

+Since our calculation is exact within the numerical accuracy at all energy scales, we can check the sum rules satisfied by the spectral functions $A^{\pm}(q,\omega)$.
 Especially, integration over all frequencies of $A^{-}(q,\omega)$ gives the momentum distribution $n(q)$.
-Therefore the hot point should correspond to a peak in the function $n(q)$ for $\theta\neq0$, as shown in Fig.\ref{fig:dist}.
-Figures \ref{fig:dist}(a) and (b) show that the peak momentum $q_m$ indeed is a linear function of $\theta$ and is exactly given by Eq.(\ref{eq:hotPoint}).
+Therefore the hot point should correspond to a peak in the function $n(q)$ for $\theta\neq0$, which is indeed the case as shown in Fig.\ref{fig:dist}.
+Figures \ref{fig:dist}(a) and (b) show that the momentum $q_m$ indeed is a linear function of $\theta$ and is exactly given by Eq.(\ref{eq:hotPoint}).
 Fig.\ref{fig:dist}(c) plots $n(q)$ for several representative statistical angles.
 We see that $n(q)$ is the well-known Fermi-Dirac distribution for $\theta=0$, while for $0<\theta\le\pi$ it has a peak at $q_m$.
-For $\theta=\pi$, $n(q)$ displays power-law behaviors: $n(q)\sim q^{-\alpha_1}$ in the small momentum regime ($q\rightarrow0$), and $n(q)\sim q^{-\alpha_2}$ in the ``high momentum regime'' (i.e., the regime where $q$ is far from both 0 and $\pi$), as shown in Fig.\ref{fig:dist}(d).
+For $\theta=\pi$, $n(q)$ displays power-law behaviors: $n(q)\sim q^{-\alpha_1}$ in the small momentum regime ($q\rightarrow0$) \cite{scipost8-053}, and $n(q)\sim q^{-\alpha_2}$ in the ``high momentum regime'' (i.e., the regime where $q$ is far from both 0 and $\pi$), as shown in Fig.\ref{fig:dist}(d).
 The fitted exponent $\alpha_2\approx 4$, consistent with the universal $q^{-4}$ tail in the momentum distribution of the Lieb-Liniger gas \cite{PhysRevLett.91.090401}.
 We remark that to show the high-momentum $q^{-4}$ tail clearly, the filling factor should be small enough.
 In Figs.\ref{fig:dist}(c)-(d) we choose $\mu=-1.8$ to give a relatively low filling factor $\nu\approx 0.14$.